Homosexuality in English football: By clubs

 From 2007 onwards, homophobic chanting at football grounds was explicitly outlawed by the FA.
 Tottenham Hotspur have a system in place to allow fans to report any anti-gay chanting and Manchester City are the first Premiership club to have been recognised by pressure group Stonewall as a gay-friendly employer.

 In 2009, a football team was named after openly gay footballer Justin Fashanu.
 The Justin Fashanu All-stars is open to both homosexual and heterosexual players.
 Team members also created initiative and campaign the Justin Campaign (co-founders included artist Jason B. Hall and Juliet Jacques) that got recognized by both Prime minister and FA, later transformed into more international Football vs. Homophobia campaign.

 Stonewall FC, founded by Aslie Pitter after he faced homophobia while playing on existing teams, is a similar initiative.

-In July 2012, Liverpool F.C. announced their participation in Liverpool Pride, and in August of the same year, Liverpool F.C. became the first Premier League club to officially represented at a UK pride event.
+In July 2012, Liverpool F.C. announced their participation in Liverpool Pride, and in August of the same year, Liverpool F.C. became the first Premier League club to officially be represented at a UK pride event.
 Liverpool F.C. have also hosted the Football v Homophobia tournament early in 2012.

 In 2013, Stonewall in conjunction with Paddy Power, launched the 'Right Behind Gay Footballers' campaign, distributing rainbow coloured laces to every professional football player in the UK.
-The aim of the campaign was to ask players to show support for gay football players and to 'kickstart a fundamental change in attitude.'
-Players from 52 different clubs wore the laces to show support for gay players and the campaign received over 320 million Twitter impressions, making it the one of the most successful Twitter campaigns in the UK to date.
+The aim of the campaign was to ask players to show support for gay football players and to "kickstart a fundamental change in attitude."
+Players from 52 different clubs wore the laces to show support for gay players, and the campaign received over 320 million Twitter impressions, making it one of the most successful Twitter campaigns in the UK to date.

-In 2014, Stonewall teamed up with Paddy Power again, in addition to Metro and the Premier League to lead the second year on the 'RIght Behind Gay Footballers' campaign.
+In 2014, Stonewall teamed up with Paddy Power again, in addition to Metro and the Premier League, to lead the second year on the 'Right Behind Gay Footballers' campaign.

-In 2015, Ryman Premier Division team, Dulwich Hamlet, hosted a friendly against Stonewall FC, the Gay World Champions, on Wednesday 11 February (KO – 7.30pm).
+In 2015, Ryman Premier Division team, Dulwich Hamlet, hosted a friendly match against Stonewall FC, the Gay World Champions, on Wednesday 11 February (KO – 7.30pm).
 The match coincided with Lesbian Gay Bisexual Transgender History Month, which took place throughout February.
 It also formed part of Dulwich Hamlet's ongoing anti-homophobia campaign.
-Dulwich won the match 6-0.
+Dulwich won the match 6–0.

+In November and December 2024, Premier League clubs launched a 'Rainbow Laces' campaign, which included club captains wearing rainbow armbands.
+Ipswich captain Sam Morsy refused on "religious" grounds, whilst Crystal Palace captain Marc Guehi wrote "Jesus loves you" on his rainbow armband, which he said was a message of "truth and love and inclusivity".
+Both players were spoken to by the FA, but no further action was taken.
+Manchester United also abandoned their plan to wear supporting jackets after one player refused to take part, with The Athletic naming Noussair Mazraoui.
+Gay ex-footballer Thomas Hitzlsperger later applauded the captains who did wear the rainbow armbands.